cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 }
 ```

-Each nested public key has its own address, so we can use that address as a starting
+Each nested public key has its own address defined using the the algorithm described here
-point for forming the multisig address.
+(either Canonica or Multisig address).
+We can use to recursively define the multisig address format.
 Let's create an array of strings, `hexAddresses []string`,
 which is the hex-encoded address of each nested pubkey.
 We join these hex encoded addresses
 with a `/`, i.e. `joinedHexAddresses := strings.Join(hexAddresses, "/")`.
 We then form the address of the multisig pubkey,
 using `Sha256(fmt.Sprintf("cosmos.crypto.multisig.PubKey/%d/%s", pk.Threshold, joinedHexAddresses)[:20]`.